slp22/nlp-project/nlp-coronovirus-tweets-proposal.md

 * What is the question behind your analysis or model and what practical impact will your work have?
     * What were Americans tweeting about coronavirus and COVID-19 in April 2020?
 * Who is your client and how will that client benefits from exploring this question or building this model/system?
-    * The [Centers for Disease Control and Prevention](https://www.cdc.gov/coronavirus/2019-ncov/index.html) wants to understand what information was spread early on during the COVID-19 pandemic on Twitter in the United States to better inform future pandemic communication efforts.
+    * To better inform future pandemic communication strategy, the [Centers for Disease Control and Prevention](https://www.cdc.gov/coronavirus/2019-ncov/index.html) want to understand what type of information spread via Twitter early on in the COVID-19 pandemic in the United States.

 ## Data Description
 * What dataset(s) do you plan to use, and how will you obtain the data?